NUMarsIce/NUice/README.md

 A good place to start exploring is `NUice/catkin_ws/src/nuice_simulations/src/estop_sim/estop_sim_node.py`

 # MBed CLI setup
+## Windows
+1. Download and run the MBed installer found [here](https://github.com/ARMmbed/mbed-cli-windows-installer/releases/latest).
+2. Download and install the GCC_ARM compiler [here](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads).
+Make sure to check "Add path to environment variable" at the end of the installer.
+3. Set the `mbed-os` path to wherever you cloned the repo: `mbed config -G MBED_OS_DIR C:\<PATHTONUICE>\firmware\mbed\mbed-os`

+## Linux (Not working 100% currently)
 This assumes you are running linux, but it is possible to run on Windows (and possible mac).
 ```bash
 #Install MBed CLI